 Keep in mind that psychological diagnoses must meet a carefully considered set of symptoms.
 So you might want to refrain from “diagnosing” the guy across the street with a disorder, even though you think he’s got an unhealthy obsession with Depression-era clown dolls.

 Nevertheless, the APA has finally come up with a new DSM-5 category for the “Hoarding Disorder.”
 Though many still believe that their rather loose definitions and diagnosis criteria need a great deal of work, it seems that the issue of hoarding has lately been attracting attention in the psychological community.
 This is one case where public imagination (thanks in no small part to a certain reality TV show) ran with an idea before science came up with an official explanation.

 According to the DSM-5, a “hoarding disorder” is dependent on:

-Resulting impairment and hindrance in normal life functions (social, occupational, etc.)
+- Resulting in impairment and hindrance in normal life functions (social, occupational, etc.)

-No other disorders, such as OCD or major depression disorder, can be “attributed” to hoarding.
+- No other disorders, such as OCD or major depressive disorder, can be “attributed” to hoarding.